TheMrityunjayPathak/CarPricePrediction/README.md

 - Finally we will drop the Text Column from our Dataset.

-## Outlier Removal
+**Outlier Removal**

-After Describing the Dataset I noticed that In our kms Driven Column, 75% of Cars has driven 85000 kms and our Maximum Value in kms Driven is 11 Lakh kms which is an Outlier and similarly In our Price Column, 75% of Cars has Price 7 Lakh and our Maximum Price is 26 Lakh which is an Outlier and we have to remove them.
+- After describing the Dataset I noticed that in our kms Driven Column, 75% of Cars has driven 85000 kms and our Maximum Value in kms Driven is 11 Lakh kms which is an Outlier.

-## Model Building
+- And Similarly In our Price Column, 75% of Cars has Price 7 Lakh and our Maximum Price is 26 Lakh which is an Outlier.

-I used Linear Regression for this Problem as here we have to Predict the Price of Car based on Certain Features.
+**Model Building**

 - Firstly I have definied Dependent and Independent Variables for our Traning and Testing.

-- I have splitted data into Traning and Testing by using Train Test Split.
+- I have splitted data into Traning and Testing Set by using Train Test Split.

-- Then I fit the Model with X_train and y_train and checked the Score.
+- Then I fitted the Model with X_train and y_train and checked the Score.

 - After that I used KFold Cross Validation for Measuring Accuracy of our Model.